About Through Her Lens:

 The Tribeca Chanel Women’s Filmmaker Program

-For 20 years, Tribeca has been dedicated to supporting independent voices in storytelling.
-In partnership with CHANEL, Tribeca identified a growing need to support and promote new, unique perspectives from women in filmmaking.
-Through Her Lens: The Tribeca CHANEL Women’s Filmmaker Program is a multifaceted program that provides funding, meaningful project support and significant mentorship for up-and-coming U.S.-based women and non-binary writers and directors.
-With guidance from Tribeca, one of the most engaged and respected supporters of women writers and directors in the U.S., this program develops and nurtures essential artistic voices working toward establishing sustainable careers by helping them refine and present their short film concepts to the film industry, and ultimately selecting one of their projects to fund and see through completion.
+Tribeca and CHANEL come together in support of women in film.
+Through Her Lens: The Tribeca CHANEL Women’s Filmmaker Program promotes emerging and independent voices.
+From funding and project support to dedicated mentorship, this multifaceted three-day program champions up-and-coming U.S.-based women and non-binary writers, directors and producers.
+With guidance from Tribeca, one of the country’s most engaged and respected supporters of women writers and directors, Through Her Lens helps foster these vital voices in their professional and artistic development.
+Over the course of the program, our mentors assist talent to refine and present their short film concepts to the film industry, and ultimately select one of their projects to fund and produce.

 WORKSHOP AND FORUM